BasedLinux/bsd/doc/manual/source/protocols/store-path.md

 - `digest` = base-32 representation of the compressed to 160 bits [SHA-256] hash of `fingerprint`

-For the definition of the hash compression algorithm, please refer to the section 5.1 of the [Nix thesis](https://edolstra.github.io/pubs/phd-thesis.pdf), which also defines the specifics of base-32 encoding.
+For the definition of the hash compression algorithm, please refer to the section 5.1 of the [Bsd thesis](https://edolstra.github.io/pubs/phd-thesis.pdf), which also defines the specifics of base-32 encoding.
 Note that base-32 encoding processes the hash bytestring from the end, while base-16 processes in from the beginning.